Sunday 24th October, 2004

 “If you don’t sort your attitude, I’ll sort it—the next one goes in your other thigh.”

 “Fuck you.”
-McQuade spat at her as he gripped his wound with both hands.
+McQuade spat at her as he held his wound with both hands.

-“Fucking hell … I’m gonna—” McQuade gripped his other thigh.
-His lips parted and he gazed upward to the tree canopy as he struggled to deal with the pain.
+“Fucking hell … I’m gonna—” McQuade gripped his other thigh with one hand.
+His lips parted, and he gazed upward to the tree canopy as he struggled to deal with the pain.
+He was in a cold sweat and panting.

 “Cooperation is what I want … Mr Elliott.”
 She smiled when his eyes opened wider.